nj2397/NJ/README.md

-Repository is based on Project curriculums and Programming related stuffs.
+Repository is based on project curriculums and programming related stuffs.
 Feel free to visit.
 Thank You.